anilgulgor/fleetAPI/readme.md

-# Trendyol NodeJS Fleet API
+# NodeJS Fleet API

-Trendyol fleet api is written in Typescript with NodeJS Framework.\
+Fleet api is an experimental imaginary fleet corporate API written in Typescript with NodeJS Framework.\
 It uses **Hapi** for all incoming requests. \
 **Swagger (OpenAPI)** is used to create API documentation page with 'try it out' button to try all endpoints of fleet api service.